gwappa/amorphys/docs/source/core/protocol-control.rst

     .. py:attribute:: state

-        a required :py:class:`StimulusState` property describing the output.
+        a required property consisting of a :py:class:`StimulusState` or a :py:class:`ApparatusState`, describing the output.

 Context-dependent stimulus sequence